IHB1-Foundation/creditcoin-cdp/REDEMPTION_FEATURE.md

 ## Overview

-The redemption mechanism allows rUSD holders to burn their stablecoins in exchange for wCTC collateral from existing vaults at oracle price, providing a crucial stability mechanism for the protocol.
+The redemption mechanism allows crdUSD holders to burn their stablecoins in exchange for wCTC collateral from existing vaults at oracle price, providing a crucial stability mechanism for the protocol.

 ## How Redemptions Work

 ### Basic Flow

-1. **User burns rUSD**: The redeemer burns rUSD stablecoins from their balance
+1. **User burns crdUSD**: The redeemer burns crdUSD stablecoins from their balance
 2. **Vault targeting**: Protocol identifies vaults with the lowest collateral ratio (CR)
 3. **Collateral extraction**: Proportional wCTC collateral is removed from targeted vaults
 4. **Fee application**: A redemption fee (default 0.5%) is applied on the collateral